Eine Ärztin berät die Patientin, bei der Lipödem Behandlung. Es wird aufgeklärt über Lipödem Symptome und wie man sie behandelt.

 • Regular exercise such as walking, swimming, or cycling

-It is important to implement the measures consistently in order to achieve the best possible effect.
-Lymphatic drainage and compression therapy should be performed by specialized therapists.
+Consistent implementation of the measures is important in order to achieve the best possible effect.
+Lymphatic drainage and compression treatment should be carried out by specialized therapists.

 Internal symptoms